Filled Map in Power BI

 Next, let me add the 2016 population to the legend section.
 Now you see the filled map.

-NOTE: I suggest you refer to the Format Filled Maps article to understand the formatting options.
+Let me do some quick formatting to this filled Map.
+I suggest you refer to the Format Filled Maps article to understand the formatting options.
+Hover over any region to see the country’s name and population.